dnsimple/dnsimple-developer/content/use-cases.markdown

 ## [Registering a domain](/use-cases/domain-registration)

 Register a domain on behalf of your users.
-Gathering and sending the contact information required by the register.
-Creating the purchase order and tracking its progress, so you can keep your users in the know.
+Gather and send contact information required by the register.
+Create purchase orders and track their progress, so you can keep your users in the know.